notGonim/instaGo/README.md

 ## License

-> This software is licensed under MIT License, See [License](https://github.com/AbdallahHemdan/Instanews/blob/master/LICENSE) for more information ©gonim.
+> This software is licensed under MIT License, for more information ©gonim.